wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

 <tbody>
 <tr>
 <td>ReadOnlyAccess policy (most services)</td>
-<td>In most cases, it makes sense to give the Wavefront account the `ReadOnlyAccess` policy to the Amazon account.</td></tr>
+<td markdown="span">In most cases, it makes sense to give the Wavefront account the `ReadOnlyAccess` policy to the Amazon account.</td></tr>
 <tr>
 <td markdown="span">Access to Service Limit metrics</td>
 <td markdown="span">If you want to collect Service Limit metrics:
-  - You need least the Business-level AWS Support plan
+  - You need at least the Business-level AWS Support plan
   - Grant the `AWSSupportAccess` policy (in addition to the `ReadOnlyAccess` policy)</td>
 </tr>
 <tr>
-<td markdown="span">Use JSON to specify access</td>
+<td markdown="span">Create IAM policy to specify limited access</td>
-<td markdown="span">Explicitly specify the access settings in a JSON file, as discussed in [Giving Wavefront Limited Access](integrations_aws_metrics.html#giving-wavefront-limited-access).</td>
+<td markdown="span">Explicitly specify the access settings in a custom IAM policy, as discussed in [Giving Wavefront Limited Access](integrations_aws_metrics.html#giving-wavefront-limited-access).</td>
 </tr>
 </tbody>
 </table>